luigimorel/mongo-go-api/README.md

 # Mongo-Go REST API

-mongo-api is a REST API using MongoDB, Redis, Docker, Kubernetes and JWT.
+mongo-api is a REST API using MongoDB, Redis, Docker and JWT.

 ### Features!